Tommo565/mango-env/README.md

 eval "$(/home/{YOUR_USER_NAME}/anaconda3/bin/conda shell.bash hook)"
 conda init
 ```
+And then restart cmder for the changes to take effect.

 7. Test that everything is working by running `conda --version`.
 8. Test the package manager by running `conda install seaborn`.
+This should also update Anaconda.
 9. You can start Jupyter by executing `jupyter notebook`.
 This should start the Notebook Server.
 You'll probably have to copy and paste the localhost link into your browser however.

 **NOTE:** If you try and install anything with `pip3` it probably won't work.
 You should firstly `conda`